matter-labs/zinc/zinc-book/src/04-variables-and-types/03-functions.md

 to specify it as the last unterminated statement of the function block.

 Functions consist of several parts: the name, arguments, return type, and the code block.
-The name is the function type name and it uniquely defines a function.
+The function name uniquely defines the function within its namespace.
 The arguments can be only passed by value, and the function result can only be returned by value.
-If the return type is omitted, the function is considered to return the result of type `()`.
+If the return type is omitted, the function is considered to return a void value `()`.
 The code block can access the global scope, but it has no information about where the function has been called from.

 ```rust,no_run,noplaypen